Yakov29/MInecraft29/README.md

 ## Dear Mojang,

-I am one of the developers of a project that has recently become a large target of your DMCA team, the project in question is "Eaglercraft" which is a series of full HTML5/JavaScript ports of Minecraft Java Edition's source code that run on all major browsers and are fully compatible with all existing Minecraft multiplayer infrastructure.
+I am one of the developers of a project that has recently become a large target of your DMCA team, the project in question is "Minecraft29" which is a series of full HTML5/JavaScript ports of Minecraft Java Edition's source code that run on all major browsers and are fully compatible with all existing Minecraft multiplayer infrastructure.

 We (the developers) are not interested in fighting your DMCA complaints, neither are we affiliated with any sites still providing the infringing files, we are simply interested in preserving the project even if that does mean first completely removing every open source copy of the project off of the internet via DMCA.